 All questions concerning construction of the trust agreement, including those involving the powers and duties of the trustee, are to be decided by an administrative committee appointed by Marine.
 Funds accumulated under the trust accrue solely to the benefit of the participants, and can never revert to or be used for the benefit of Marine.
-As to distribution of benefits, the trust agreement provides in relevant part that when a participant leaves the employ of the company for reasons other than disability or retirement at age sixty-five than an amount equal to his vested share of the trust is required to be segregated into a separate savings account and held by the trustee for a five year period.
+As to distribution of benefits, the trust agreement provides in relevant part that when a participant leaves the employ of the company for reasons other than disability or retirement at age sixty-five than an amount equal to his vested share of the trust e for a five year period.
 Only after the expiration of the five year period may the trustee distribute those benefits (plus accumulated interest) to the participant.
 The purpose of the waiting period, as stated in the trust agreement, is to "encourage all employees to become and to remain participants in the[trust]".